How We Get There From Here: Building an Equitable Transportation System in San Diego

 Improved overall quality of life

-People’s lives are impacted with more time away from family or time that could have been spend towards education or other employment opportunities.
+More efficient transit means a decrease in time spent commuting — especially important during this time of COVID-19.
+Peoples’ lives are impacted with more time away from family that could have been spent towards education or other employment opportunities.

 Health of communities and our environment

 Reducing greenhouse gas emissions not only helps in our efforts with climate change, but also benefits the health of the people living in our communities.
 Increased transit will reduce single-person vehicles, reducing air pollution-induced environmental injustice in San Diego.